akhyn/masstris/README.md

-MassTris is a lightweight and scaling implementation of Tetris from scratch, for the twin purposes of fun and education.
+# MassTris
-MassTris is designed to allow a LOT of people to mass together in a single multiplayer tetris game with as little overhead and as few requirements and dependencies as possible.
+    MassTris is a lightweight and scaling implementation of Tetris from scratch.
+It is designed to allow a LOT of people to mass together in a single multiplayer tetris game with as little overhead and as few requirements and dependencies as possible.

 ![Main menu](/docs/masstris.jpg)